 Instead of a Basic Parental Allowance (Basiselterngeld), you can also receive Parental Allowance Plus (ElterngeldPlus).
-It is only half as much, but it is paid for up to 24 months, which is twice as long as Basic Parental Allowance.
-Parental Allowance Plus is ideal, for example, if you would like to return to work soon after giving birth and work part-time.
+It is only half the amount of the Basic Parental Allowance, but is paid for twice as long, up to 24 months.
+Parental Allowance Plus is ideal if you would like to return to work soon after giving birth and work part-time, for example.
 It gives you the opportunity to work up to 30 hours a week without having your parental allowance reduced straight away.
-In contrast, with Basic Parental Allowance, every euro you earn in addition is deducted.
-That means there's hardly anything left over from your earnings.
+In contrast, with the Basic Parental Allowance, every Euro you earn is deducted.
+Thus, hardly any of the allowance remains.
 It is best to contact your local parental allowance office (Elterngeldstelle) before you give birth.
 They can advise you on which variant of the parental allowance is best for you and what effect your income has on the amount you can receive.
 That's helpful because there's a lot to keep in mind when you're applying for a parental allowance (Elterngeld).

 In principle, you do not have to pay income tax or social security contributions on your parental allowance.
 However, at the end of the year, your income will be added to the parental allowance (Elterngeld).
 Based on the total amount, you will be assigned a tax rate to pay on your income.
 Since your parental allowance can often increase your tax rate, you should be prepared for the fact that you will have to pay part of the tax.
 Unfortunately, many parents do not think about this and experience a nasty surprise when they receive the request for payment of back taxes.
 So, it's best to always set aside a portion of your earnings straight away.

 In certain cases, your parental allowance (Elterngeld) can be significantly increased by switching your tax class.
-If two parents are in a relationship, then the person planning to take the more extended parental leave (Elternzeit) should switch to tax class III (Steuerklasse III) as soon as possible.
+If you are married or in a registered civil partnership, the parent who wants to take longer parental leave should switch to tax class III as soon as possible.
 The other parent should choose tax class V (Steuerklasse V).
 This practice is not only very popular, but also completely legal.
 However, there are a few things to keep in mind.
-The strategy only works for married couples and those in registered civil partnerships.
-In addition, you must apply for the change at least seven months before the start of maternity leave.
+In addition, you must apply for a change of tax class at least seven months before the start of maternity leave.
 That means you should actually begin the process immediately upon getting a positive pregnancy test.
 In order to change your tax class, you and your spouse or legal partner must submit an application for a change of tax class for spouses/partners to the Taxation Authority (Finanzamt).